Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 You should also be tested to make sure you have antibodies against rubella (German measles) and varicella zoster virus (chicken pox).
 If you don't have sufficient antibodies against either of these conditions and you're not yet pregnant, you should get vaccinated.
 Most health care providers and the Centers for Disease Control and Prevention (CDC) recommend that you delay getting pregnant for at least four weeks after receiving the vaccines.

 If you're already pregnant and don't have enough antibodies against these conditions, you shouldn't get vaccinated because the vaccines contain weakened forms of the viruses which could, in some cases, trigger an infection, and contracting either during pregnancy could harm your fetus.
 Instead, avoid contact with anyone exhibiting symptoms of rubella and talk to your health care professional about getting vaccinated after you deliver.

 When it comes to chicken pox, if you've been exposed, treatments are available that can prevent or minimize the illness in pregnant women.
 And remember to ask about getting vaccinated after your baby is born.

 Aside from the physical changes you'll face throughout your pregnancy, you will also face many emotional issues and may find yourself on an emotional roller coaster.
 If it's any consolation, you should know that most pregnant women take a similar ride; it doesn't last forever, however, and there are many things you can do to keep the ride as smooth as possible.

-Once your pregnancy is confirmed, you should make an appointment with your health care professional, usually an obstetrician, nurse-midwife, family practitioner or nurse practitioner.
+Once your pregnancy is confirmed, you should make an appointment with your health care professional, usually an obstetrician, nurse-midwife, family practitioner, physician's assistant or nurse practitioner.

 This first visit will likely take much longer than other appointments over the next few months.
 It should include: